bseltz-cohesity/scripts/remoteAdapter/unitySnapper/README.md

 Script Params | pre <Unity_Filesystem_CLI_ID> Cohesity_Unity_Snap | 1.
 Take Filesystem CLI ID from Unisphere <br> 2.
 Cohesity_Unity_Snap is the snapshot name that will be created by the prescript
 Post Script> Script Name | The absolute path of the Post Script | The absolute path of the Post Script hosted on Linux/Unix server
 Script Params | post <Unity_Filesystem_CLI_ID> Cohesity_Unity_Snap | 1.
 Take Filesystem CLI ID from Unisphere <br> 2.
 Cohesity_Unity_Snap is the snapshot name that will be deleted by the Post Script

-### Run script

-The script will now run whenever the protection group is run